I think we all deserve a Caribbean vacation right about now, and these Jerk Chicken Tacos with Pineapple are here to help us escape to the tropics!

 - 20 ounces pineapple chunks unsweetened, in their juices

 - red cabbage Shredded

 - lime wedges

 - Prepare the rub: In a small bowl, stir together the thyme, nutmeg, cinnamon, allspice, ginger, black pepper, and salt.

-- Place the chicken thighs in a KitchenAid® 6-Quart Slow Cooker.
+- Place the chicken thighs in a 6-quart slow cooker.
 Rub the spice paste over the top of each.
 Sprinkle in the white parts of the green onions (reserve the green tops for serving).

-- Remove the pineapple chunks with slotted spoon and set aside.
+- Remove the pineapple chunks with a slotted spoon and set aside.
 Transfer the remaining cooking liquid to a wide saucepan and heat over medium high, stirring often, until thickened and reduced by half, 5 to 10 minutes.

 - Stir in the shredded chicken and reserved pineapple, coating with the reduced glaze.
 Serve the filling as tacos, topped with reserved green onion tops, red cabbage, feta, and a squeeze of fresh lime juice.